Hallenstadion

-The Hallenstadion (Zürcher Hallenstadion, Zürich Indoor Stadium) is a multi-purpose facility located in the quarter of Oerlikon in northern Zürich.
-It is home to the ZSC Lions of the National League (NL) and has a capacity of 11,200 spectators.
+The Hallenstadion (Zürcher Hallenstadion, Zürich Indoor Stadium) is a multi-purpose facility in the Oerlikon quarter of northern Zürich.
+It has a capacity of 11,200 spectators.
 Designed by Bruno Giacometti, it opened on November 4, 1939, and was renovated in 2004–05.

-The Lions are set to move out of the Hallenstadion at the end of the 2021/22 season to move in a new 12,000-seat arena a few kilometers away in the Altstetten area.
-Construction for the new Swiss Life Arena officially began on 6 March 2019, with completion scheduled for the summer of 2022.
+The Hallenstadion was home to the ZSC Lions of the National League (NL) from 1950 to 2022.
+The Lions moved out of the Hallenstadion at the end of the 2021/22 season to a new 12,000-seat arena a few kilometers away in the Altstetten area.
+Construction for the new Swiss Life Arena officially began on 6 March 2019 and was completed towards the end of 2022, with the ZSC Lions playing their first game in the new arena on 18 October 2022.